Education

 – Designed & built custom web platforms focusing on free open source software

-– Managed projects, business development, and a distributed team of six
+– Managed consulting projects, business development, and a distributed team of six

 Selected Supplementary Training